ankitsharma5911/python-web-scraping/README.md

 This project is a Python-based web scraper for collecting job listings and descriptions from **naukri.com** and **jobleads.com**, storing them in a PostgreSQL database.
 Selenium and BeautifulSoup are used for scraping, and psycopg2 for database operations.

+**Approach Overview:** The scraper first gathers job summary data (title, company, location, salary, URL) from multiple pages of each job board using BeautifulSoup for efficient static content parsing.
+Then, it employs Selenium to navigate to each job's individual page and extract the full job description, handling dynamic content loading.
+Finally, all extracted data is stored in a PostgreSQL database, with measures taken to avoid duplicate entries.

 ---

 ## Features